Gluing and lifting exact model structures for the recollement of exact categories: Introduction

-It should be noted that recollements of abelian categories appear quite naturally in various settings and are omnipresent in representation theory (see \cite{GKP,Psaroudakis}).
-For instance, any idempotent elemente in a ring $R$ induces a recollement situation between the module categories over the rings $R$, $R/ReR$ and $eRe$ (see \cite[Example 2.7]{Psaroudakis}); for any right exact functor $T:\mathcal{B}\rightarrow\mathcal{A}$ between abelian categores, the comma category $(T,\mathcal{B},\mathcal{A})$ induces a recollement between $\mathcal{A}$, $\mathcal{B}$ and $(T,\mathcal{B},\mathcal{A})$ (see \cite[Example 2.12]{Psaroudakis}).
-However, the existence of recollements of triangulated categories often is difficult to establish and then provides a strong tool (see \cite{GKP}).
-One of natural ways to establish recollements of triangulated categories is using the theory of exact model structures (see \cite{Bazzoni2019,gj16.1,Stovicek}), which is inspired by the discovery by Hovey \cite{HC} of the bijective correspondence between abelian model structures and cotorsion pairs in abelian categories.
+Recollements were first introduced in the setting of triangulated categories by Beilinson, Bernsteinand Deligne \cite{BBD} and then generalized to the level of abelian categories (see for instance \cite{FP2004,GKP,Kuhn,Psaroudakis}).
+Recently, Wang, Wei and Zhang \cite{Wand-wei-Zhang} give a generalization of recollements of abelian categories, which they called recollements of exact categories.
+Roughly speaking, a recollement is a short exact sequence of triangulated or exact categories where the functors involving admit both left and right adjoints.
+Such a recollement situation of exact categories is denoted throughout the paper by the following diagram

-The main objective of this paper is to build recollements of triangulated categories from recollements of abelian categories by using the theory of exact model structures.
-More precisely, for any recollement $(\mathcal{A},\mathcal{C},\mathcal{B})$ of abelian categories with enough projective and injective objects
+of WIC exact categories and additive functors satisfying the compatibility conditions in \cite[Definition 3.1]{Wand-wei-Zhang}.
+In this case one says that $(\mathcal{A},\mathcal{C},\mathcal{B})$ is a \emph{recollement of exact categories}.

-we will study how to glue exact model structures along the recollement (1.1) and demonstrate that this gluing technique is helpful to establish recollements of triangulated categories.
+It should be noted that recollements of exact categories (in particular abelian categories) appear quite naturally in various settings and are omnipresent in representation theory (see \cite{GKP,Psaroudakis}).
+For instance, any idempotent elemente in a ring $R$ induces a recollement situation between the module categories over the rings $R$, $R/ReR$ and $eRe$ (see \cite[Example 2.7]{Psaroudakis}).
+Moreover, it has been shown in Theorem \ref{thm:3.5} and Example \ref{ex:3.1} that a recollement of abelian categories under some mild conditions can induce a nontrivial recollement of exact categories (it is no longer a recollement of abelian categories).